mark-mcdermott/portfolio-decap/content/blog/2024-04-06-new-mac-setup.md

   * install fusion 360 (will have to allow changes on a notification that pops up)

     * `brew install autodesk-fusion`
-  * install libraries used by asdf for node install
+  * install libraries used by asdf for node install (delete?)

     * `brew install gpg gawk`
   * install Oh My Zsh